hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-unsteady.md

 ```
 ````

-With the TELEMAC environment loaded, change to the directory where the above-created 3d-flume simulation lives (e.g., `/home/telemac/v8p2/mysimulations/unsteady2d-tutorial/`) and run the `*.cas` file by calling the **telemac2d.py** script.
+With the TELEMAC environment loaded, change to the directory where the unsteady simulation lives (e.g., `/home/telemac/v8p2/mysimulations/unsteady2d-tutorial/`) and run the `*.cas` file by calling the **telemac2d.py** script.

 ```
 cd ~/telemac/v8p2/mysimulations/unsteady2d-tutorial/